SubatomicSeagull/BeefStew/patchnotes.md

 # BEEFSTEW has been fixed!

-## Beefstew version 1.5.2 patchnotes:
+## Beefstew version 1.5.3 patchnotes:

 ## Features:
 - user request lanabarnes special feature
-- you can ask beefstew to show you stuff and he will fetch images
+- you can ask beefstew to to tell you about stuff and he will do his best!
-- some visage commands you can now use in the context menu!
-- a new invocation rule.... ppl in vc try using "why are we in ______" and see what happens....

 ## Fixes:
-- made the birthday registration messages ephemeral
-- beefstew can now resolve images from urls so /react and stuff works with links
+- fixed the "why are we in" flagging every use of the word in to change the voice channel name...
+- BeefSearch will now exclude instagram and crawlers from the "show me" search

 ## Misc: